awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 | --- | --- | --- | --- |
 |  `kms:GrantIsForAWSResource`  |  Boolean  |  `CreateGrant` `ListGrants` `RevokeGrant` |  Key policies and IAM policies  |

-Allows or denies access to the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html), [ListGrants](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListGrants.html), or [RevokeGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RevokeGrant.html) operations when any of the [AWS services that are integrated with AWS KMS](https://aws.amazon.com/kms/features/#AWS_Service_Integration) performs the grant operation on the user's behalf\.
-This condition key does not affect the user's permissions to perform the grant operation directly\.
+Allows or denies permission for the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html), [ListGrants](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListGrants.html), or [RevokeGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RevokeGrant.html) operations only when an [AWS services integrated with AWS KMS](https://aws.amazon.com/kms/features/#AWS_Service_Integration) calls the operation on the user's behalf\.
+This policy condition doesn't allow the user to call these grant operations directly\.

-For example, the following key policy statement uses the `kms:GrantIsForAWSResource` condition key\.
-It allows a user to create grants on this CMK only when the grant is created on the user's behalf by any one of the integrated services\.
-It does not allow the user to create grants directly\.
+The following example key policy statement uses the `kms:GrantIsForAWSResource` condition key\.
+It allows AWS services that are integrated with AWS KMS, such as Amazon EBS, to create grants on this CMK on behalf of the specified user\.

 ```
 {